-If a drive fails, or an interruption in drive-to-controller communication occurs, data availability is unaffected, but the data is no longer protected.
+If a drive fails and the array RAID level is 1, 3, 5, or 0+1, data availability will be unaffected, but the data is no longer protected.
 The array is in a degraded state.
 The RAID controller that controls the affected array will automatically attempt to reconstruct the data in order to return the system to a protected state.
 For example, if a hot spare drive is available when a drive fails in an array, the controller takes the available drive and integrates it into the array.
 The controller then rebuilds the RAID array using the new drive.

 Array performance will be diminished until the drive is rebuilt.
 During this rebuilding process, an indicator on the drive module being added to the array alternately flashes amber and green.
-If an array is rebuilding or degraded, a message with that information appears in the message section of the RAID Admin window.
-The button beside the system name also changes color (to yellow or red) to indicate a problem.
+The system displays a warning signal (yellow) in the main RAID Admin when an array is degraded.
+Rebuilding progress is shown in the Arrays & Drives monitoring pane.